carnold84/chrisarnold.io_v4/content/code/vue-books.md

 type: 'code'
 ---

 App to catalog books.
-Built to be used in an Electron desktop app and as a [Vue](https://vuejs.org) web app.
+Built with [Vue](https://vuejs.org) to be used in an Electron desktop app and as a web app.
 Uses local storage by default, but the api file is loaded in dynamically so it can easily be swapped out.